ShadeLab/workshop/WEEK1/16S_processing.md

 # Retreive sequences from the RTSF
 After sequencing is done, RTSF will notify you and send you a quality report file along with password and link to retreive the samples.

-You can use FileZilla or any other downloading tool or use the following command on HPCC:
+You can use FileZilla or any other downloading tools or use the following command on HPCC:
 ```
 wget -r -np -nH --ask- password ftps://shadea@titan.bch.msu.edu/20180420_16S-V4_ITS_PE
 ```

-The following steps are based on using Illumina PE sequencing platform and USEARCH for read processing.
+The following steps are based on using Illumina PE sequencing platform and USEARCH v10 for read processing.

 To use USEARCH you have two options:
 ```